Skip to main content

 File

-The configuration file name for this integration is python.d/puppet.conf.
+The configuration file name for this integration is go.d/puppet.conf.

 You can edit the configuration file using the edit-config script from the Netdata config directory.